Connect with others who understand.

 Because your skin is extra sensitive when you’re on chemotherapy, it’s important to be careful of ingredients that can irritate your skin.
 When looking for moisturizers, cleansers, and other skin care products, try to avoid harsh chemicals and fragrances that can worsen skin sensitivity during leukemia treatment.
 Avoid anything that is scented or contains alcohol, as that can make irritation worse.

 Different people may be sensitive to different chemicals.
-As one member advised others, “Ask your dermatologist what creams they recommend for people on drugs for cancer.”
+“Ask your dermatologist what creams they recommend for people on drugs for cancer,” another member advised.

 In general, it’s helpful to look for products labeled as hypoallergenic or for sensitive skin.
-Try a patch test — applying the product to a small area of skin first to see if you have a reaction — before using it more widely on your body.
+Try applying a new product to a small patch of skin first to check for any reaction before using it more widely on your body.

 3. Protect Your Skin From the Sun

-Some leukemia treatments can increase your sensitivity to sunlight, leading to sunburns or skin damage.
-Sun exposure can worsen skin discoloration caused by cancer treatment, as well as increase your risk of developing skin cancer later on.
+Some leukemia treatments can increase sensitivity to sunlight, leading to sunburns or skin damage.
+Sun exposure can worsen skin discoloration caused by cancer treatment and raise your risk of skin cancer later on.

 One MyLeukemiaTeam member asked, “Does anyone else experience little purple marks on their skin after being in the sun?
 I have to wear sunscreen!”